 Facilities in the hotel usually include vending machines (soft drinks, beer, sake, and perhaps pot noodle and ice-cream), laundry facilities and a couple of computers with internet access.
 Guests may also be able to use a microwave oven and trouser press.
 Some of the newer ones offer a no-smoking floor and a few have a ladies-only floor or rooms specifically for women.
 The newest even boast automatic check-in where you feed your money into a slot and receive an electronic key card in return.

-Rack rates vary from ¥5000 for the most basic singles up to ¥8000 for a room with slightly more breathing space.
-Expect to pay ¥8000-13,000 for a twin or double room.
-Online rates are often less than rack rates and since many business hotels accept online bookings and have websites in English it is worth booking in advance.
-Most also offer rates including breakfast; in general this is a buffet-style meal, though the quality and range of options varies.
+Rack rates range from ¥5000 to ¥9000 for a single room; expect to pay ¥8000-14,000 for a twin or double.
+Online rates are often less than rack rates and since many business hotels have websites in English it is worth booking in advance.
+Most rates include breakfast but room-only rates are almost always available.

 There are also both Japanese and Western chains offering upmarket accommodation.
 In many cases breakfast is available and it can be included in the rate, though isn’t always.